 - \$0.08 million for the commissioning of an Infrastructure Master Plan for Caledon OPP.
 Growth pressure has necessitated the Master Plan which will contribute to Peel's DC background study.
-The advance planning work ensures funding for future growth-related infrastructure requirements. - \$0.27 million to expand the public and staff parking area at the Caledon East OPP facility (Innis Lake Road).
-The project is driven by growth to meet the demands of the community.
+The advance planning work ensures funding for future growth-related infrastructure requirements. - \$0.63 million to expand the public and staff parking area at the Caledon East OPP facility (Innis Lake Road), driven by growth to meet the demands of the community.